Qwendu/Jerialize/README.md

 # Jerializer
- A serialization module in Jai
+ A serialization module in Jai.

+A simple module whose main purpose is to experiment with metaprogramming in jai.